DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 ### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a struct named `Knight`.
+2. Create a struct named `KnightDetails`.
 3. Inside add two variable `name` (of type String) and `power` (of type UInt64)
 4. Initialize name and power in the init function.
+5. And delete these variable from the `KnightNFT` resource

 ### Solution !!